datadryad/dryad-app/documentation/server_maintenance/troubleshooting.md

 changes.

 - In the step of setting "peer_review_end_date" set it to NULL instead.
-- In the step of adding a curation_activity description, set to "Set to unpublished at curator request"
+- In the step of adding a curation_activity description, set to "curation" and "Set to unpublished at curator request" instead of the peer_review state.

 We cannot easily remove everything from Zenodo or DataCite without a lot of problems and it sounds like it will eventually get published again, anyway.
 For Zenodo, set the embargo an